achetty-achetty/GroupProject2025/README.md

 RMSE ≈ 325.73

-These results show that the selected listing attributes explain only about 9% of price variation.
-The actual vs. predicted scatterplot showed wide error spread, and the residual plot revealed patterns indicating model bias.
-In short, simple linear models with these features lack the complexity needed to capture real price dynamics in NYC.
+Our analysis revealed clear patterns in Airbnb listing characteristics across New York City.
+The regression model provided further insight by quantifying how strongly these features influence price, although the model achieved a relatively low R² value of approximately 0.09, indicating that only about 9% of price variation is explained by the included variables.
+The RMSE of around 300 suggests substantial variability in listing prices that cannot be fully captured by the available features, likely due to unmeasured factors such as amenities, building quality, or neighborhood desirability.
+Visualizations such as the actual vs. predicted plot and residual plot showed that the model systematically underestimates and overestimates prices for certain listings, reinforcing the high variability in Airbnb pricing.
+Overall, the results highlight meaningful relationships between listing attributes and price, while also demonstrating the limitations of predicting Airbnb prices using only structural and review-based features.

 # Storytelling & Conclusion
 Key Insights